react-navigation/react-navigation.github.io/docs/navigating.md

 />
 ```

-<a href="https://snack.expo.io/@react-navigation/pushing-details-v3" target="blank" class="run-code-button">&rarr; Run this code</a>

 Each time you call `push` we add a new route to the navigation stack.
 When you call `navigate` it first tries to find an existing route with that name, and only pushes a new route if there isn't yet one on the stack.

 ## Going back

 The header provided by stack navigator will automatically include a back button when it is possible to go back from the active screen (if there is only one screen in the navigation stack, there is nothing that you can go back to, and so there is no back button).

-Sometimes you'll want to be able to programmatically trigger this behavior, and for that you can use `this.props.navigation.goBack();`.
+Sometimes you'll want to be able to programmatically trigger this behavior, and for that you can use `navigation.goBack();`.

 ```js
 funtction DetailsScreen({ navigation }) {